 LightStim for Acne ($169.00)

 The Verdict: When unboxing this device, I found myself stressed out.
 This product looks medical grade when compared to the silicone pink devices sprawled around me.
 But looks can be deceiving — it was the easiest to figure out how to use.
 The LightStim needs to be kept plugged in, and after turning it on I put on my goggles (included) and get to zapping.
 It has a three-minute treatment timer, so I concentrated it on my chin (where my acne resides) and let it rest there.
 After 30 minutes, it automatically shuts off.
 My main qualm is that since my eyes are covered, I get bored just sitting there with nothing to do, which speaks more to my short attention span than anything.
-I don’t notice a difference right away, but after a few uses I have far less breakouts.
+I do not notice a difference right away, but after a few uses I have far less breakouts.
 A quick, painless and effective alternative to your typical spot treatment mask.